Castle Falkenstein (role-playing game)

-Castle Falkenstein is a steampunk-themed fantasy role-playing game (RPG) designed by Mike Pondsmith and originally published by R. Talsorian Games in 1994.
+Castle Falkenstein is a fantasy role-playing game (RPG) designed by Mike Pondsmith and originally published by R. Talsorian Games in 1994.
 The game is named for a legendary unbuilt castle in the Bavarian Alps.
 Players play the roles of gallant adventurers who take on quests of intrigue and derring-do in the spirit of Victorian adventures such as The Prisoner of Zenda.

 Setting

 The game is set on an alternate earth, in the steampunk era of Victorian "New Europa" circa 1870.
 In addition to humans, New Europa is populated by creatures from fantasy such as dragons and faeries.
 Fictional characters such as Van Helsing can also be encountered.

 Original edition

 The game was designed by Mike Pondsmith and published in 1994 by R. Talsorian Games as a 224-page softcover book.
 Cover art was by William Eaken and Mark Schumann.

 System

 The game does not use statistics or dice to define a character.
 Instead, players must choose a general template of a hero (Heroic, Tragic, Flawed, Innocent, Clever, or Fallen).
 The player then chooses an archetypal career from a long list including Anarchist, Diplomat, Dashing Hussar, Mad Scientist, and Steam Engineer.
 Each archetype comes with a set of possessions and a few "Strong Suits" (aptitudes) and Skills.
 The player then starts a character diary to record the details of adventures, beginning with the character’s background and present situation.

 Players can also choose to play non-human characters such as dragons, faeries and dwarves, but reviewer Rick Swan noted that "they come with so much baggage, they're barely worth the effort."

 Skill resolution is done with an ordinary deck of playing cards rather than dice.
 At the start of the game, each participant, including the referee, is dealt four cards.
 When a player wants to test a skill, the referee rates the difficulty of the task from 2 to 12.
 If the character's skill level is higher than the difficulty, the character succeeds.
 Players can boost a skill level by playing cards from their hands, adding the value of any cards played to the skill level.
 Likewise, the referee can also increase the difficulty rating by playing their own cards.

 Combat operates using the same system.

 Spellcasters use a second deck of cards.
 When the spellcaster wishes to cast a spell, the player must draw cards from the deck, one card per two minutes of game time, until the sum of the cards equals or exceeds the power of the spell.
 Even then, success is not guaranteed, and a spell can backfire with disastrous consequences.